Voice of the Customer (VOC)

 |Basis for decision making||

-If you need assistance or have any doubt and need to ask any question contact us at email@example.com.
+If you need assistance or have any doubt and need to ask any questions contact us at firstname.lastname@example.org.
 You can also contribute to this discussion and we shall be happy to publish them.
 Your comment and suggestion is also welcome.